Wagdyyousry/SRS-App/README.md

-## SRS System - Specialist Booking App                   *Mandatory Task at the bottom*
+## SRS App - service Booking App       ----       *Mandatory Task at the bottom*
-"A simple" Service reservation system to connect users with specialists to search, filter, and book appointments with various specialists (doctors, consultants, engineers, etc).
+A simple "Service reservation system" to connect users with specialists to search, filter, and book appointments with various specialists (doctors, consultants, engineers, etc).

 ### Setup Instructions
 1. "Clone the repo"